Gardiner Street: History

 The thoroughfare is called Old Rope Walk on John Rocque's 1756 Dublin map.
 The current street was laid out around 1787 by Luke Gardiner, 1st Viscount Mountjoy the son of Charles Gardiner and grandson of Luke Gardiner.
 It was developed as a series of sloping terraces, leading from Beresford Place to Mountjoy Square, and was intended to be Dublin's largest, widest, longest and grandest street.
 However, owing to the Acts of Union in 1801, the economic depression that Dublin experienced and the associated drastic fall in demand for city townhouses, the street was never fully completed to its intended grandeur and scale.
 Many of the original buildings were converted into tenements, which were later demolished.

 Lower Gardiner Street South leads from Mountjoy Square to the Georgian Custom House overlooking the River Liffey.
 Several hostels are on this part of the street as well as Trinity Church.
 The DART line crosses near the intersection with Beresford Place behind the Custom House; this end is only a few minutes' walk from Connolly station, and around the corner from Lower Gardiner Street is the Luas red line stop at Busáras.
 There is heavy road traffic on Lower Gardiner Street as it is also part of Dublin City Council's Inner Orbital Route with traffic creating a bottleneck as it comes down Gardiner Street as well as filtering in from Talbot Street at this point.

 Middle and Upper Gardiner Street are separated from the lower street by the west side of Mountjoy Square.
 On Upper Gardiner Street is located Saint Francis Xavier Church, a stone Classical building dating from 1829 and with a connection to the poet Gerard Manley Hopkins, Blessed John Sullivan SJ, is interred in the church.
 Gardiner Street has another notable poetic connection by way of featuring in Patrick Kavanagh's poem "Memory of My Father".

 The core part of the street was commenced in 1792 and finished around 1820.
 Gardiner's grand vision was to see a crescent built where the Mater Hospital now stands while the other end would culminate with a view of The Custom House.

 Georgian terraces still remain largely intact at the lower end of Lower Gardiner Street approaching the Custom House, at Mountjoy Square and in surrounding streets however large tracts of the street between Mountjoy Square and Railway Street were controversially demolished in the 1970s and 1980s to make way for social housing and an IDA campus on the corner of Summerhill.
-A new park called Diamond Park near was also built where the street meets Seán McDermott Street.
+A new park called Diamond Park was also built near where the street meets Seán McDermott Street.
 In the 2010s the IDA campus was replaced with student accommodation.